 - The Library Administration Office is located in the northeast wing of the 3rd level of the Malpass Library.
 The telephone number is 309-298-2762.

 - Drive-up book returns are located at the west entrance of Malpass Library.
 There is also a return located in the foyer of the north entrance.

-- Change machines are located on the 2nd and 3rd levels of Malpass Library.
+- A change machine is located on the 1st level of the Malpass Library.

 - Fines are assessed for overdue items to emphasize the importance of prompt return of borrowed materials.

 - Lost and found items are kept until the end of each semester, except for WIU ID's (which are turned in to Seal Hall), university keys and billfolds/purses (which are taken to OPS) if unclaimed after 24 hours.
 At the end of the semester, all other unclaimed items are donated to the Salvation Army.